 CRITERION STANDARD Instructions

 Н 2 Agency Recommendation:

 Document any comprehensive resource agency

-recommendations and enforceable recreation plan that is in
+recommendations and enforceable recreation plan that is in place

-place for recreational access or accommodations.
+for recreational access or accommodations.

 Document that the facility is in compliance with all such

 recommendations and plans.

-- In accordance with License Article 413 and WQC Condition N, GMP developed and maintains directional and warning signage and a canoe/kayak portage route with a corresponding put-in in the Downstream ZOE. - The Recreation Plan as well as the 10-year and 20-year studies include the Downstream ZOE.
+- In accordance with License Article 412 and WQC Conditions K & L, GMP developed and maintains recreation facilities including a portage trail with associated directional signage and a canoe/kayak put-in within the Downstream ZOE. - The Landscape Plan and Recreation Plan as well as the 10-year and 20-year studies and recently revised Recreation Plan include the Downstream ZOE.
 See answer to Impoundment ZOE above for further information.